Recipes Made Easy

 Print Recipe Pin Recipe Save Recipe Saved!

-Simple to make Apple Jelly is a great way to use up a glut of apples
+Simple to make Apple Jelly is a great way to use up a glut of apples.
+A delicious alternative to jam as a spread on bread or a filling for cakes it is also delicous served with some savoury dishes.

 Course Jams and preserves